Western use of the swastika in the early 20th century: Commercial use

 In the early 1900s, swastikas were included on postcards wishing people good luck.
 By 29 December 1908, the Stanford Card Co. of Brooklyn New York was using swastikas.
 A red coloured swastika was also found on a 1910 postcard.

-In the 1920s the Coca Cola made 'lucky' brass watch fobs in the form of a swastika to advertise their product.
+In the 1920s the Coca-Cola made 'lucky' brass watch fobs in the form of a swastika to advertise their product.

 The K-R-I-T Motor Car Company, Detroit, Michigan built cars from 1909 to 1915 with a radiator badge that featured a right-facing white swastika on a blue background.

 The Crane Valve Company manufactured steel valves in the 1920s and 30s in the U.S. with swastika markings, using a symbol with the arms pointed to the right.

 The Buffum Tool Company of Louisiana, Missouri manufactured "High Grade Tools for High Grade Workmen" from about 1909 to 1922.
 The Buffum company's trademark was a swastika with right facing arms.
 During World War I it made bayonets and aeroplane parts.
 The company's logo was the "Good Luck/Blessing/Swastika Cross" and many of the products, sold nationwide, had "the good luck cross on them."

 The Washington Charcrete Company manufactured "laundry trays" (concrete utility sinks) with an imprinted logo bearing a swastika.
-Some examples survive,Rubbing of Washington Charcrete Co logo featuring a swastika taken from a "laundry tray" but the date of their manufacture is unknown.
+Some examples survive, but the date of their manufacture is unknown.
 The company did business in the states of Washington and Oregon and is mentioned in a 1914 ruling by the Supreme Court of Washington State.

 The Duplex Adding Machine Company of St. Louis, Missouri issued stock certificates in 1910 that show the company's logo, a swastika with right-facing arms and math symbols.